Table of content

 Internally.
 The style element is introduced to the page's head section to specify types for the entire website.
 When offering some landing pages with a distinctive design, utilize this technique.

 CSS is most frequently implemented via an independent stylesheet with the.css extension.
-The page's head section contains a link to the file.
+In addition, the page's head section contains a link to the file.

 This approach is expected since it enables the style of an entire website to be defined in a formal statement.